plgd-dev/doc/content/en/tutorials/dashboard-branding.md

 Some messages might be missing.
 This is due to fact that they were not yet translated.
 You can add them manually or use a language editor like [POEditor](https://poeditor.com/).

-You can also override these strings to fit your need, for example, if you would like to have `Devices` as the name of the menu which we call `Things`, you have to find the key `menu.things` and change its value to `Devices`.
+You can also override these strings to fit your need, for example, if you would like to have `Lights` as the name of the menu which we call `Devices`, you have to find the key `menu.devices` and change its value to `Lights`.